epics-base/ci-scripts/README.md

 options or important new options are being added, a new major release is created.

-Minor release numbers refer to bugfixes that should not require the configuration inside a user module to be changed.
+Minor release numbers refer to additions and enhancements that do not require the configuration inside an existing user module to be changed.

 Again: using the git submodule mechanism to include these scripts means that user modules always work with a fixed, frozen version.